COISPA/RDBqc/RDBqc/README.md

 ### Check empty fields in FDI I table

-The function checks the presence of not allowed empty data in the given table, according to the ‘Fisheries Dependent Information data call 2021
-- Annex 1’.
+The function `check_EF_FDI_I` checks the presence of not allowed empty data in the given table, according to the ‘Fisheries Dependent Information data call 2021 - Annex 1’.
 A list is returned by the function.
 The first list’s object is a vector containing the number of NA for each reference column.

 ``` r
 check_EF_FDI_I(fdi_i_spatial_fe,verbose=FALSE)[[1]]